-For the following step, verify that the forklift or pallet jack is rated to handle the weight of the cabinet (see Table 3, and Table 4 for cabinet weight).
+For the following step, verify that the forklift or pallet jack is rated to handle the weight of the cabinet (see Table 3-2 for cabinet weight).

 Use a forklift or pallet jack to move the packaged cabinet to the installation site, or as close as possible, before unpacking.
 If possible, move the cabinet using the pallet.
-Insert the forklift or pallet jack forks between the supports on the bottom of the pallet (see Figure 9 and Figure 10 for the UPS cabinet and UPS with Sidecar center of gravity measurements).
+Insert the forklift or pallet jack forks between the supports on the bottom of the pallet (see Figure 8 or Figure 9 for the UPS cabinet center of gravity measurements).